bizzare-hub/Chest-Xray-alignment-using-STN/README.md

 ## Repository structure

 Evaluation of the model is issued in the form of pretty self-explanatory single jupyter notebook `Alignment (Evaluation).ipynb`.
 For convenience, some of the results will be presented further.
 Auxilary source code is moved to `.py` modules (`src/`), `hydra` configs are located in `configs/` to preserve the structure recommended by authors.

+### Training

+Minimal required steps to run the training pipeline: